-Join Amanda Stockwell for an in-depth discussion in this video Using the exercise files, part of UX Research Fundamentals.
+Join Amanda Stockwell for an in-depth discussion in this video Using the exercise files, part of UX Foundations: Research.

 - [Voiceover] We've included templates of several documents and deliverable types to help you get started with screening participants, writing research plans and reporting on the results of research.
 These templates may be helpful after the course when you're beginning to run your own research sessions, but they are not required while you watch.
 We also included an overview of methodologies for future reference.
 All these documents are in Word format, but you could easily follow the same structure for each in anything from a slide deck to an e-mail.
 The content is all editable and going to have to be customized for each study, but should give you a head start when conducting your own research.